 Digital Backup Immortality

-Another speculative track is to simply upload your entire brain to a special-purpose computer.
+Another speculative track for immortality through technology is to simply upload your entire brain to a special-purpose computer.
 You need to capture and interpret not only the memories, presumably encoded as the strengths of neural synapses, but also the myriad of interconnections that contribute to personality.

 Mind uploading is well established in science fiction, but in the real world full brain backup is thus far only a geeky dream.
 However, people are already wrestling with the legal and ethical problems that may arise once there’s a sentient being inside that computer, demanding its human rights.

 The Immortal Avatar

 Avatars are popular constructs by which people reveal, or conceal, their inner identity to participate in multi-player games and in social media.
 What if a beefed-up avatar could serve as an artificial intelligence surrogate for you – one that could outlive you?

 There is a service today, eterni.me, that offers to create an avatar that pretends to be you.
 The service imports your social media posts, photos and e-mails to construct an avatar that you interact with for twenty or thirty years, by which time it hopefully behaves and reacts pretty much as you yourself would.
 The software constructs your avatar from what you chose to post and retain.
 Therefore, it generates a heavily edited version of you, one that your publicist might prepare.

 Provided that the company stays in business, this avatar will be around to chat with your great-great-grandchildren about life in the twenty-first century, if any of your descendents care enough to ask its opinion.
 At this point no one is proposing that the avatar will be self-aware and actually believe that it is you, so it is far from a complete upload of your brain.

 The Simulated Universe